Data Broadcasting Integrated With Television Broadcasting Business License in Dubai: Cost and Requirements

 The UAE's ICT sector is a central pillar of the national digital economy agenda, which targets a 20% contribution to GDP by 2031.
 This ambition is backed by substantial government investment in infrastructure, regulation, and talent development, creating a fertile environment for broadcast and data technology businesses.

-Dubai South Business Hub Free Zone positions licence holders within a logistics and technology corridor directly linked to Al Maktoum International Airport, one of the world's largest airport infrastructure projects.
+Dubai South Business Hub Free Zone positions license holders within a logistics and technology corridor directly linked to Al Maktoum International Airport, one of the world's largest airport infrastructure projects.
 This connectivity supports both the physical movement of broadcast equipment and the establishment of international commercial relationships.

 Across the GCC, demand for hybrid broadcast-broadband (HbbTV) and IPTV services is growing steadily as consumers and enterprises shift towards integrated digital content delivery.
 The UAE's advanced fibre and 5G infrastructure provides the high-capacity backbone that data broadcasting operations require, while competitive operating costs make the country an attractive alternative to European or North American bases for regional broadcast hubs.